bcdurden/airgapping-made-easy/README.md

 sudo apt install -y libguestfs-tools
 ```

 Befor we get started, we'll need to expand the filesystem of the cloud image because some of the files we are downloading are a little large.
-I'm using 3 gigs here, but if you're goingt to install something large like nvidia-drivers, use as much space as you like.
+I'm using 3 gigs here, but if you're going to install something large like nvidia-drivers, use as much space as you like.
 We'll condense the image back down later.
 ```bash
 sudo virt-filesystems --long -h --all -a olddisk truncate -r ubuntu-20.04-server-cloudimg-amd64.img ubuntu-rke2.img